-The Syrian Envoy to the United States, Imad Moustapha, wasted no time announcing the proposed easing of U.S. sanctions on state sponsor of terrorism, the Syrian Arab Republic.
+The Syrian Envoy to the United States, Imad Moustapha, wasted no time announcing the proposed easing of U.S. sanctions on the state sponsor of terrorism, the Syrian Arab Republic.
 What did the U.S. get in exchange?
 Likely not enough to warrant the easing of trade restrictions and other cooperation.
-Details are sparse, but according to the Wall Street Journal this morning the list of exportable items will include “spare aircraft parts, information-technology products and telecommunications equipment, sales of which have been restricted by U.S. sanctions on Syria enacted in 2004.”
+Details are sparse, but according to the Wall Street Journal this morning, the list of exportable items will include “spare aircraft parts, information technology products, and telecommunications equipment, sales of which have been restricted by U.S. sanctions on Syria enacted in 2004.”

 Engaging the Syrian regime will not bring stability to the region, quite the opposite.
-The Syrians have increased meddling in Lebanon and made it easier for terrorist groups to operate in the region.
-And despite its veneer as a legitimate political party, terrorist group Hezbollah remains an Iranian proxy for regional trouble making.
+The Syrians have increased meddling in Lebanon and made it easier for terrorist groups to operate in the area.
+And despite its veneer as a legitimate political party, terrorist group Hezbollah remains an Iranian proxy for regional troublemaking.

-If anything, the recent decision by the Obama Administration is consistent with the President’s aim to “change” how the U.S. approached relations with countries such as Syria including other state sponsors of terrorism such as Iran and Cuba.
-In the long run, nothing good will come from cooperating with these countries or groups because the current leaders have no interest in truly abandoning terror as a means to an end.
-The little leverage we had, is slowly slipping away.
+If anything, the recent decision by the Obama Administration is consistent with the President’s aim to “change” how the U.S. approached relations with countries such as Syria, including other state sponsors of terrorism such as Iran and Cuba.
+In the long run, nothing good will come from cooperating with these countries or groups because the current leaders have no interest in genuinely abandoning terror as a means to an end.
+The little leverage we had is slowly slipping away.
 While the Iranian regime takes careful notes, we will try the “European” way.